kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-import-export.md

 ```

 ## View in browser
-You will see our import is working (and we're using lazying loading and not eager loading) because our terminal is showing the log statement `Log`
+You will see our import is working (_and we're using lazying loading and not eager loading_) because our Terminal is showing the log statement `Log`

 ![server log statement from utils](https://i.imgur.com/8i0kJe1.png)

-We don't see log in client console... not yet.
+We don't see log in `client` console... at least not yet

 Let's change that now with:

 `client/main.js`